 - Sauté onion, red bell pepper and garlic with fine sea salt in olive oil over medium heat in the same pot used for the tofu, until tender and translucent (approximately 5 to 7 minutes)

-- Add black pepper and Hungarian paprika and continue to sauté for an additional 1 to 2 minutes until fragrant and then add the crushed tomatoes, stirring to combine.
+- Add black pepper and Hungarian paprika and continue to sauté for an additional 1 to 2 minutes until fragrant and then add the crushed tomatoes and vegetable broth, stirring to combine.
 Cook for approximately 15 minutes to develop flavours.

 - Add vegan sour cream and stir to incorporate.
 We add just enough plant-based mylk to give the paprikas a stew like consistency, not too thick and not too runny!
 The half cup in the recipe is usually the right amount, but adjust as necessary.